yuuuuuuunliu/3D-sanner/README.md

 ## Contributorst

-This project is built for PHYS 13CL course in UCSB.
+This project was undertaken as part of the PHYS 13CL course at UCSB.

-We would like to express our sincere appreciation to Professor Andrew Jayich and TAs, Robert Kwapisz and Eric Deck.
-Their unwavering support and guidance during these ten weeks have been invaluable.
-Also thank them for organizing board game nights to alleviate our stress and for feeding our restless souls with pizza and Fanta.
+We would like to extend our sincere appreciation to Professor Andrew Jayich and the teaching assistants, Robert Kwapisz and Eric Deck.
+Their unwavering support and guidance throughout these ten weeks have been invaluable to our project.
+We are also grateful to them for organizing enjoyable board game nights that helped alleviate our stress, and for feeding our restless souls with pizza and Fanta

-We also extend our gratitude to the team of Katelyn Saxen, Katya Osipova, and Eric Zhu for sharing their experiences with us when we encountered obstacles in our progress.
+Furthermore, we would like to express our gratitude to Katelyn Saxen, Katya Osipova, and Eric Zhu for generously sharing their experiences and providing valuable insights when we encountered challenges during our progress.

-We want to thank to Raffi Shirinian for assisting us with the use of the 3D printer and generously lending us his personal hot glue gun.
+Special thanks go to Raffi Shirinian for his assistance in utilizing the 3D printer and for lending us his personal hot glue gun, which greatly facilitated our project.

-We are grateful to Max Kolevski for assisting us in obtaining the stepper motor and driver from ILG for our project.
+We would also like to thank Max Kolevski for his assistance in procuring the stepper motor and driver from ILG, which were instrumental to the success of our project.

+Lastly, we want to acknowledge and thank Reuben Beeler for his thought-provoking questions during the presentation.
+His inquiries inspired us to reevaluate our criteria for evaluating the scan results.